IDAES/idaes-pse/docs/reference_guides/apps/grid_integration/Bidder.rst

 .. autoclass:: SelfScheduler
   :members:

-PEMParameterizedBidder
+PEMParametrizedBidder
 ============================================
-The ``PEMParameterizedBidder`` bids the renewable-PEM IES at a constant price.
+The ``PEMParametrizedBidder`` bids the renewable-PEM IES at a constant price.
-The logic of ``PEMParameterizedBidder`` is to reserve a part of the renewable generation to co-prodcue the hydrogen.
+The logic of ``PEMParametrizedBidder`` is to reserve a part of the renewable generation to co-prodcue the hydrogen.
 The reserved power can be sold at the marginal cost of the hydrogen price.

-.. autoclass:: PEMParameterizedBidder
+.. autoclass:: PEMParametrizedBidder
   :members: